vuxcode/pr1-project-nextlife80/time-report.md

 -2023-05-16 Worked for 3 hours.
   - Create a input place with hidden class.
 The hidden class toggles by click on the game.

+-2023-05-17 Worked for 6 hours.
+  - Moved all messages from Console to HTML display.
+Add a function to reload the game.
+And   add alphabets keys instead the Prompt.